ccouzens/docker-tutorial/Readme.md

 ```

 Save the html file as index.html.
-Save the dockerfile as dockerfile.
+Save the dockerfile as Dockerfile.

 ```bash
 docker build -t ccouzens/apache:v2 .